taazarel/Voheim/Hazekiller.md

 ## Bonus Actions
 Mirrorshift: The hazekiller shifts from its mirrorform to its corporeal form or vice versa.
 The hazekiller can not affect the other side while transformed.
+Creeping Mercury: The Hazekillers body will start crawling up a creature within 5ft. and will attempt to grapple or restrain the target if it is already grappled.
+The target must roll an athletics or acrobatics check against the hazekillers atheltics.

 ## Reactions
 Grapple: The hazekillers will attempt to grapple any who try to leave their space.
 If successfull, they will then drag the target away from the path.